 - Next, once it’s hot, stir in the popcorn and sugar.

 - Cover the pot and shake it constantly in order to keep the sugar from burning.

 - Remove the pot from the heat once the popping has slowed to once every 2 to 3 seconds and continue to shake for several minutes until the popping has stopped.

-- At the end, Pour into a big bowl and allow to cool, stirring occasionally in order to break up large clumps.
+- In the end, pour into a big bowl and allow it to cool, stirring occasionally in order to break up large clumps.